 - Brum Khangse (5433m, North Sikkim)

-National park and Wildlife Sanctuary entry permits are issued by the Forest Department at Gangtok.
+The Forest Department issues national park and Wildlife Sanctuary entry permits at Gangtok.

 Cost of Restricted Area Permit

 The Restricted Area Permit is issued free of cost by -

 - Ministry of Home Affairs, Government of India, Lok Nayak Bhawan, New Delhi.